e-budur/S2V/README.md

 # Turkish-Sentence Encoder with Quick-Thought Vectors
 We are a team of graduate students working voluntarily at [Inzva Hacker Space](https://inzva.com) on building a model for Generic Sentence Encoder for the Turkish Language.
 Generic Sentence Encoders are used to let the computer understand what the user meant by their sentences.
-They are typically used in converstional assistants to understand the meaning of the user utterances.
+They are typically used in conversational assistants to understand the meaning of the user utterances.
 There are a number of recent research that are proposed for Generic Sentence Encoder for the English language as exemplified below.

 Universal Sentence Encoder (by Google AI) https://ai.google/research/pubs/pub46808